Konamiman/NestorMSX/README.md

 Oh, and you can also do `SAVE"$MyDocuments$\My amazing program.bas"`.
 See the explanation in `NestorMSX.config` for more details.

-## Copy & Paste ##

-NestorMSX has support for Copy & Paste operations.
-It works the following way:

-- Copy just converts the contents of the pattern name table in VRAM to text and inserts it in the clipboard, adding one line break at the end of each physical line (each 40 characters in SCREEN 0, or 32 in SCREEN 1).

-- Paste converts the clipboard text contents into bytes and inserts these in the keyboard buffer, so the emulated system acts as if the user had effectively typed the text.

-The default keys are `F11` for Copy and `F12` for Paste, but you can change this in the configuration file.
-You can also configure the text encoding that will be used for converting between text and bytes.

 ## Known problems ##